- What areas of the university currently have wireless service?

-Who can use the NCSU wireless network?
+Who can use the campus wireless service?

-Running remote services (e.g., Web server, ftp server, nfs server, any person-to-person file-sharing services) is prohibited.
+Running remote services (e.g., web server, ftp server, nfs server, any person-to-person file-sharing services) is prohibited.
 All traffic to and from the Nomad System is logged and associated with the user, as permitted by REG 08.00.02 – Computer Use Regulation.

-Is the NCSU wireless network secure?
+Is the campus wireless service secure?

 What is a wireless hotspot?

 A room or other area covered by a single wireless access point is considered a hotspot.
 Coverage is guaranteed for that particular area only.
 An access point to create a hotspot can be requested by submitting an order in the ComTech Telecom and IT Billing Customer Center.